Volvo XC40 review: Stylish, safe and surprisingly fun

 Overview

-It’s certainly a tempting choice and one of the best SUVs if you must have a premium badge.
-It was launched in 2017 and has been available with a range of petrol, diesel and plug-in hybrid powertrains.
+The Volvo XC40 is now one of the oldest cars in its class, launching in 2017 and has been available with a range of petrol, diesel and plug-in hybrid powertrains.
 In 2020, the XC40 led the charge for Volvo’s electrification strategy, ditching diesel power altogether.

-Plug-ins have come and gone, leaving a choice of two mild-hybrid petrol engines.
-If you want four-wheel drive, you’ll need to go fully electric with the Volvo EX40 (formerly XC40 Recharge).
+A plug-in hybrid was available for a time but that has come and gone, leaving a choice of two mild-hybrid petrol engines.
+If you want four-wheel drive, you’ll need to go fully electric with the Volvo EX40 (formerly XC40 Recharge) or head to the used market.

 The XC40 has plenty of rivals.
 The Germans offer the most obvious competition in the shape of the Audi Q3, BMW X1 and Mercedes-Benz GLA.
 However, there are cars such as the Range Rover Evoque and the MINI Countryman also vying for your attention in this price bracket.

-The Ultimate versions are better equipped still, featuring 19-inch alloy wheels, a panoramic glass sunroof, a 360-degree parking camera, an excellent adaptive cruise control system, headlight washers and rear privacy glass.
+Plus Pro versions add rear privacy glass, a 360-degree camera system and leather upholstery, while the Ultra versions are better equipped still, featuring 20-inch alloy and a panoramic glass sunroof.
 The cabin also gets a lift with a 12-speaker Harman Kardon stereo.

 Since it went on sale, we’ve driven dozens of examples, and have really got under the skin of the XC40 over the years to deliver an expert verdict.
 In addition, in Adam Binnie’s long-term test we put the XC40 through its paces over several months.
 So, over the next few pages we’ll let you know exactly what it’s like to drive, how spacious it is and what it’ll cost to run.